3DCdsc/Cloud_2021/Prerequisites.md

 ### 3. Create a public/private key

 This is used for securely connecting to your GCE instance.
+Use PuTTYgen (comes bundled with PuTTY), [tutorial here](https://www.ssh.com/ssh/putty/windows/puttygen) (we will go through with this in the workshop, you will need a 2048 bit RSA key at the minimum).

 ### 4. Applications required